rmoustafa/Clean-Architecture-with-Architecture-components/README.md

 # Clean Architecture with Android Architecture components
 Android simple example shows how to use the clean architecture pattern with android architecture components

+This example contains two screens.
+One shows a list of customers retrieved from a remote server, then saves data in a local database for offline running.
+The second screen shows a resutarant tables map for customer reservation

 Clean Architecture
 -
 ![clean_architecture](https://user-images.githubusercontent.com/16631131/44717299-53711800-aac5-11e8-86b5-d3bda1035abc.png)